manumahendru/aie6/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested: Accuracy and Completeness while still using simple language for a beginner to understand.
+    - ➡️ Aspect Tested: Accuracy and Completeness while still using simple language for a beginner to understand.
-    - Observations:
+    - 🔎 Observations:
         1. Begins with "Of course!..."
         1. Broke down answer in 4 steps with 1-2 sentences each, with a typical example of "Car" object with start() and stop() methods.
         1. Complete.
 But too short to be any real value to a complete beginner.
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested: Whether the summary had a wide coverage of the whole content or only part of it and if the response points were a valid summarization or hallucinations.
+    - ➡️ Aspect Tested: Whether the summary had a wide coverage of the whole content or only part of it and if the response points were a valid summarization or hallucinations.
-    - Observations:
+    - 🔎 Observations:
         1. The response was indeed a summarization.
         1. The points were valid, and not from LLM's pretraining or hallucinations.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested: Whether the story was imaginative enough.
+    - ➡️ Aspect Tested: Whether the story was imaginative enough.
 How the LLM interpreted the meaning of the word "place".
 Whether the LLM restricted itself to 100-150 words.
-    - Observations:
+    - 🔎 Observations:
         1. Total summary length was 156 words.
         1. Given the 150 word limit, the story was creative enough to describe a robot finding friendship with another robot, but still left a feeling that it could have done better.
         1. Unexpected place: Response catagorically mentioned "outskirts of the city".
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested: If the final answer was correct.
+    - ➡️ Aspect Tested: If the final answer was correct.
 If the response showed the process used to reach the answer.
-    - Observations:
+    - 🔎 Observations:
         1. The final answer was correct.
-        1. Response was broken into steps like "first lets focus on apples...", followed by "let's move on to the oranges...", followed by "therefore,...".
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested: Whether the language in the response followed a professional and formal tone.
+    - ➡️ Aspect Tested: Whether the language in the response followed a professional and formal tone.
 Whether the response was restricted to the original content or whether the LLM hallucinated.
-    - Observations:
+    - 🔎 Observations:
         1. The response was professional and formal.
         1. The response was based completely on the original content and not hallucinated.

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.